DukkyCode/Operating-System/P2/README.md

 ### Answer:

-- To measure the start time right before the operation execution and end time right after the operation execution.
-Try to make sure that the elapsed time does not get affected by external factor.
+- My general strategy is to measure the start time before the loop and end time after the loop with and without the function that I want to measure.
+The time to execute the calling function or syscall will be `(loop_with_function - empty_loop)/(number of loops)`

 ## Question 8